nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list clients.
-2. Fitbook displays a list of clients.
+2. FitBook displays a list of clients.

    Use case ends.